 The memory area described by a LTMemory instance does not exist in the Java heap, and is not subject to garbage collection.
-Thus, it is safe to use a LTMemory object as the initial memory area associated with a NoHeapRealtimeThread104, or to enter the memory area using the ScopedMemory.enter105 method within a NoHeapRealtimeThread106.
+Thus, it is safe to use a LTMemory object as the initial memory area for a javax.realtime.Schedulable53 instance which may not use the javax.realtime.HeapMemory54 or to enter the memory area using the ScopedMemory.enter55 method within such an instance.